 Argyll and Bute Council has a fleet of 33 vehicles capable of gritting and ploughing roads.
 We have another 8 secondary vehicles bringing the total number of snowploughs to 41.
-This year our fleet of vehicles has been upgraded with 19 brand new vehicles in place for the start of the winter.

 We have 31 routes that require 31 frontline gritters and ploughs for pre treatment prior to freezing conditions.
 We currently have 2 spare vehicles to cover breakdown and further vehicles available from contractors if needed.
 The 2 spares together with the secondary vehicles will be used as backup in times of persistent bad conditions.

 The capacity of salt these vehicles can carry varies between 2 and 11 tonnes.
 Two treatments of priority runs 1-3 and one of priority 4 uses 375 tonnes of salt which is equivalent to 20 eight wheeler lorry loads.